What does it mean to have a tendency? Attractions. Humanistic theory in psychology

 difficulties - the level of combination in a skill or ability of several similar formations of a lower order.

-The considered phenomena are leading among mental formations of the personal sphere of a person and are used everywhere.
-It is they who form a complex mental phenomenon called mastery and manifested in a high level of development of knowledge, skills and abilities, as well as professional and moral qualities of the individual.
+The phenomena considered are leading among the mental formations of the personal sphere of a person and are used everywhere.
+It is they who form a complex mental phenomenon called mastery and which manifests itself in a high level of development of knowledge, skills and abilities, as well as professional and moral qualities of the individual.

-However, the world of mental formations also includes some others that are no less important for a person, although they are realized only under appropriate conditions.
-These include habits, beliefs, and consciousness.
+However, the world of mental formations also includes some others that are no less significant for humans, although they are realized only in appropriate conditions.
+These include habits, beliefs and consciousness.

-habits the established way of human behavior, the implementation of which in a certain situation has acquired for him the force of need .
-It is based on a system of knowledge, implemented in the skills and abilities to perform the corresponding action.
-However, in contrast to a skill in its pure form, the decisive moment in the formation of a habit is not so much its subsequent shaping into a skill, but the formation, based on existing knowledge, of a new functional need for its implementation (for example, the habit of washing hands before eating).
+Habits an established way of human behavior, the implementation of which in a certain situation has acquired the force of need for him .
+It is based on a knowledge system implemented in the skills and abilities of performing the corresponding action.
+However, in contrast to a skill in its pure form, the decisive moment in the formation of a habit is not so much its subsequent formation in a skill, but the formation, based on existing knowledge, of a new functional need for its implementation (for example, the habit of washing hands before eating).

-The physiological basis of habit, as a mental education, is a dynamic stereotype of nervous processes in the cerebral cortex formed in vivo.
-It is formed in the process of repeated performance of any action at that stage of its development, when during its performance there is no longer any difficulty of a volitional or cognitive nature.
-In this case, mental well-being, caused by the functioning of the action itself, is of decisive importance, colored mainly by a positive emotional tone.
+The physiological basis of habit, as a mental formation, is the dynamic stereotype of nervous processes in the cerebral cortex formed during life.
+It is formed in the process of repeatedly performing an action at the stage of its development when, when performing it, no difficulty of a volitional or cognitive nature arises.
+In this case, the mental well-being caused by the functioning of the action itself, colored predominantly by a positive emotional tone, acquires decisive importance.

-Habits are formed in any sphere of human activity and are manifested in all aspects of his life.
-They may be the product of purposeful upbringing, but they often develop quite spontaneously.
-Habits are usually implemented in involuntary action and are largely a subconscious form of human behavior.
+Habits are formed in all areas of human activity and manifest themselves in all aspects of their life.
+They may be the product of targeted upbringing, but they often develop completely spontaneously.
+Habits are usually realized in involuntary actions and are largely a subconscious form of human behavior.

-By type, habits are combined into situational (for example, the habit of leaving to turn off the light in a room) and characteristic, reflecting the characteristics of a person’s behavior as a whole (for example, the habit of greeting elders, speaking quietly in a public place, etc.).
+By type, habits are divided into situational (for example, the habit of turning off the light in a room when leaving) and characteristic, reflecting the characteristics of a person’s behavior as a whole (for example, the habit of greeting elders, speaking quietly in a public place, etc.).
 In the latter case, they can significantly influence the formation of certain character traits, and therefore are considered as useful (leading to the formation of positive character traits) and as harmful, leading to bad inclinations.

-The system of habits formed by a person is largely predetermined by his beliefs , which are considered as meaningful knowledge of a person, organically merged with his feelings and received personal meaning for him .
-At the same time, it must be taken into account that knowledge by itself does not automatically turn into beliefs.
-For their formation, it is very important to have the unity of knowledge and a special attitude towards it, as something that undoubtedly reflects reality and should be realized in human behavior.
-Consequently, the effectiveness of beliefs is due to the need to be guided by them in everyday activities, which makes human behavior consistent, logical and purposeful.
+The system of habits formed by a person is largely predetermined by his beliefs , which are considered as meaningful knowledge of a person, organically merged with his feelings and receiving personal meaning for him .
+At the same time, it is necessary to take into account that knowledge itself does not automatically turn into beliefs.
+For their formation, the unity of knowledge and a special attitude towards it is very important, as something that indisputably reflects reality and should be implemented in human behavior.
+Consequently, the effectiveness of beliefs is determined by the need to be guided by them in everyday activities, which makes a person’s behavior consistent, logical and purposeful.

-It is believed that the elementary forms of beliefs are formed already in preschool age.
-The school period of human development is recognized as the period of their intensive formation.
-If for a preschooler much is considered convincing only because adults think so, then the teenager is already guided by the opinions of his peers.
-For older students, a conscious and critical attitude to what they see and hear is already characteristic - they seek to verify for themselves the truth of certain provisions.
+It is believed that elementary forms of beliefs develop already in preschool age.
+The period of their intensive formation is recognized as the school period of human development.
+If for a preschooler many things are considered convincing only because adults think so, then a teenager is already guided by the opinions of his peers.
+Older schoolchildren are already characterized by a conscious and critical attitude to what they see and hear - they strive to convince themselves of the truth of certain provisions.

-Beliefs are formed in a person's life experience under the influence of the surrounding reality, their own activities, as well as in the process of educational work with them.
-The knowledge obtained in this case serves as a source of formation of certain beliefs.
-However, their orientation largely depends on the content of his knowledge and habits, created by forming a person's experience of social relations and moral behavior.
-Consequently, spontaneously formed beliefs (for example, in those cases when they are formed under the influence of socially negative and socially immature works of art) can be erroneous, distorted.
-In this case, an essential role is played by the imperfection of conceptual thinking, the inability to separate the essential from the non-essential, the presence of errors in the analysis of the acquired new knowledge, etc.
+Beliefs are formed in a person’s life experience under the influence of the surrounding reality, one’s own activities, as well as in the process of educational work with him.
+The knowledge obtained in this case serves as a source for the formation of certain beliefs.
+However, their focus largely depends on the content of his knowledge and habits, created through the formation of a person’s experience of social relations and moral behavior.
+Consequently, spontaneously developing beliefs (for example, in cases where they are formed under the influence of socially negative and socially immature works of art) can be erroneous and distorted.
+In this case, a significant role is played by the imperfection of conceptual thinking, the inability to separate the essential from the unimportant, the presence of errors in the analysis of the new knowledge obtained, etc.

-The highest level of regulation of human activity based on the implementation of knowledge, skills, abilities, habits and beliefs is consciousness , which is considered as an integral mental formation that reflects the ratio of the content of a person’s activity (sometimes habits) and his beliefs in a specific action .
-Manifested in the system of mental formations, it allows a person to act (act) with a clear and distinct understanding of the ultimate goals and possible consequences.
-Consequently, consciousness is expressed in the ability of a person to analyze the motives of his own behavior, experiencing them as an internal need, and to choose the most rational way to achieve his goals in accordance with social and moral norms accepted in society.
+The highest level of regulation of human activity based on the implementation of knowledge, skills, abilities, habits and beliefs is consciousness , which is considered as integral mental formation, reflecting the relationship between the content of a person’s activity (sometimes habits) and his beliefs in a specific action .
+Manifesting itself in the system of mental formations, it allows a person to act (act) with a clear and distinct understanding of the ultimate goals and possible consequences.
+Consequently, consciousness is expressed in a person’s ability to analyze the motives of his own behavior, experiencing them as an internal need, and choose the most rational way to achieve his goals in accordance with social and moral norms accepted in society.

-As already noted, the mental formations of a person's personal sphere predetermine the quality of his activities.
-However, it is not uncommon for a subject to be able to perform some activity but not to do so.
-Consequently, in the structure of the personal sphere there are some other phenomena that make a person act one way or another in a particular situation.
-In domestic psychology, they are called the mental properties of the personality.
+As already noted, the mental formations of a person’s personal sphere predetermine the quality of the activity he performs.
+However, there are often cases when a subject can perform some activity, but does not do so.
+Consequently, in the structure of the personal sphere there are some other phenomena that force a person to act one way or another in a specific situation.
+In Russian psychology they are called mental properties of personality.

 Humanistic theory in psychology.

-Humanistic psychology- a direction in Western (mainly American) psychology, recognizing as its main subject the personality as a unique integral system, which is not something given in advance, but an "open possibility" of self-actualization, inherent only to man.
-In humanistic psychology, the main subjects of analysis are: the highest values, self-actualization of the individual, creativity, love, freedom, responsibility, autonomy, mental health, interpersonal communication.
-Humanistic psychology emerged as an independent trend in the early 60s of the XX century as a protest against the dominance of behaviorism and psychoanalysis in the United States, called the third force.
-A. Maslow, K. Rogers, V. Frankl, S. Buhler, R. May, S. Jurard, D. Bugental, E. Shostrom and others can be attributed to this direction.
-Humanistic psychology relies on existentialism as its philosophical base.
-The manifesto of humanistic psychology was the book edited by R. May "Existential Psychology" - a collection of reports presented at a symposium in Cincinnati in September 1959 as part of the annual convention of the American Psychological Association.
+Humanistic psychology- a direction in Western (mainly American) psychology that recognizes personality as its main subject as unique whole system, which is not something given in advance, but an “open possibility” of self-actualization, inherent only to man.
+In humanistic psychology, the main subjects of analysis are: highest values, self-actualization of the individual, creativity, love, freedom, responsibility, autonomy, mental health, interpersonal communication.
+Humanistic psychology emerged as an independent movement in the early 60s of the 20th century as a protest against the dominance of behaviorism and psychoanalysis in the United States, receiving the name of the third force.
+This direction may include A. Maslow, K. Rogers, W. Frankl, S. Buhler, R. May, S. Jurard, D. Bugental, E. Shostrom and others.
+Humanistic psychology relies on existentialism as its philosophical basis.
+The manifesto of humanistic psychology was the book edited by R. May “Existential Psychology” - a collection of papers presented at a symposium in Cincinnati in September 1959 as part of the annual convention of the American Psychological Association.

-An individual in a particular activity, the desire to improve the skills associated with this activity.
-The emergence of S. is usually a prerequisite for the development of the corresponding abilities, although cases of mismatch between S. and abilities are possible.
+An individual in a particular activity, the desire to improve the skills and abilities associated with this activity.
+The emergence of S. is usually a prerequisite for the development of corresponding abilities, although cases of discrepancy between S. and abilities are possible.

-The selective orientation of the individual to a certain activity, which encourages him to engage in it.
-Its basis is a deep, stable need of an individual for some kind of activity, the desire to improve the skills and abilities associated with this activity.
-The appearance of an inclination is usually a prerequisite for the development of the corresponding abilities, although there are cases of inclination and ability mismatch.
+The selective focus of an individual on a certain activity, encouraging him to engage in it.
+Its basis is the individual’s deep, stable need for some activity, the desire to improve the skills and abilities associated with this activity.
+The emergence of an inclination is usually a prerequisite for the development of corresponding abilities, although there are cases of discrepancy between inclinations and abilities.

-Subjective representation of the elements of the motivational-need sphere.
+Subjective representation of elements of the motivational-need sphere.

 Specificity.

 A form of reflected motivation.
-It is implemented in various life choices.
+Realized in various life choices.

 Synonym.

-(English) disposition) - in the psychological sense, S. - any positive, internally motivated attitude ( , etc.) to k.-l. occupation.
-The psychological basis of S. is stable personality in a certain activity, when not only the results achieved in it, but also the process itself are attractive activities.
-Developed S. is also characterized by a long, insatiable desire for activity and a creative attitude to its change, development, to the constant accumulation of knowledge and improvement. skills and skills corresponding to this activity.
-Such a S., which has all these characteristics, is called vocation.
-S. develop, as a rule, in unity with the corresponding abilities and act as a factor, a component giftedness.
+(English) disposition) - in the psychological sense S. - any positive, internally motivated attitude ( , etc.) to k.-l. occupation.
+Psychological basis S. is stable personality in a certain activity, when not only the results achieved in it, but also the process itself are attractive activities.
+Developed socialism is also characterized by a long, insatiable desire for activity and a creative attitude towards its change, development, and the constant accumulation of knowledge and improvement. skills And skills, corresponding to this activity.
+Such a S., which has all these characteristics, is called calling.
+S. develop, as a rule, in unity with the corresponding abilities and act as a factor, component giftedness.
 Syn. inclination.
 (A. B. Orlov.)

 Synonyms: